-A primary focus of the Center is facilitating collaboration between a wide range of Johns Hopkins University’s science and humanities scholars in order to develop a more complete understanding of the place of Africans and their descendants around the world.
+Accordingly, the primary focus of the Center is asking fundamental questions of our role even as we continue facilitating collaboration among social science, science, and humanities students and scholars researching the place of Africans and their descendants around the world.

-The Center offers an undergraduate major and minor and provides teaching and research opportunities for graduate students.
-With an executive board of 10 actively engaged faculty who represent the Krieger School of Arts and Sciences, the Peabody Institute, the Carey Business School, the School of Education, the Bloomberg School of Public Health, and the Academy, the Center for Africana Studies has infused Johns Hopkins University with new intellectual vitality by sponsoring various speaker series, symposia, seminars, and university-wide discussions; and it has added tremendous breadth and depth to the curriculum in areas that are Africana-related.
+We offer an undergraduate major and minor and provides teaching and research opportunities for graduate students.
+Our executive board of 10 actively engaged faculty represent the Krieger School of Arts and Sciences, the Peabody Institute, the Carey Business School, the School of Education, the Bloomberg School of Public Health, and the Academy.
+We sponsor various speaker series, symposia, seminars, and university-wide discussions.